-1. Blood and urine tests – we require 4 tubes of blood and 1 urine sample to perform these tests
+1. Blood and urine tests usually at 11-12 weeks – we require blood and 1 urine sample to perform these tests

 a) Full blood count (FBC) – screens fo anaemia and thalassaemia.
 Tests for anaemia (haemoglobin level less than 11.5 g / dl), alpha- or beta- thalassaemia (MCV less than 80 fl is a good screening test).
 Haemoglobin electrophoresis is indicated if MCV is less than 80 fl, and would include the FBC and haemoglobin electrophoresis of the partner as well.
 DNA gene probes for thalassaemia may be indicated if alpha thalassaemia is suspected.

-b) Infection screen for Hepatitis B, syphilis and HIV.
+b) Infection screen for Hepatitis B, syphilis, HIV (human immunodeficiency virus) and CMV (cytomegalovirus).
 If positive, there are strategies to reduce the risk of transmission of the infection to the baby.

 c) Immunity screen for Rubella - If negative, consider rubella vaccination before the next pregnancy.
 It prevents the potential of contracting rubella during the first or second trimester of pregnancy that may affect the fetus severely.